AngleProtocol/angle-docs/merkl/incentivizor-guide.md

 ![Merkl Deposit](../../.gitbook/assets/merkl-deposit.png)

 {% hint style="info" %}
-Reward tokens need to be whitelisted before being used, and for whitelisted tokens, there is a minimum amount that needs to be sent for distributions to be considered valid.
-If the reward token you want to use has not been whitelisted, check [our guide here](helpers.md#add-a-new-reward-token-to-merkl).
+Reward tokens need to be whitelisted before being used, and for whitelisted tokens, there is a minimum amount that needs to be sent for campaigns to be considered valid.
+If the reward token you want to use has not been whitelisted, please [fill out this form](https://tally.so/r/3y2bqx).
 {% endhint %}

-If some smart contract addresses need to be excluded from the distribution because they can't claim rewards, make sure to specify their addresses in the `Blacklist`.
+If some smart contract addresses need to be excluded from the campaign because they can't claim rewards, make sure to specify their addresses in the `Blacklist`.

 Merkl natively and automatically supports different liquidity position managers.
 LPs can provide liquidity there while being rewarded on Merkl.
 Note though that supported liquidity position managers (like Gamma or Arrakis) are not available for all pools, so you may want to check which of the supported liquidity position managers are available for your pool.

-Then, you can customize any of the distribution formula parameters.
-When this is done, the app will prompt you to sign the disclaimer message (if it has not already been done), and then to post the transaction sending the tokens to the distribution contract!
+Then, you can customize any of the campaign formula parameters.
+When this is done, the app will prompt you to sign the T&Cs message (if it has not already been done), and then to post the transaction sending the tokens to the distribution contract!

-Any address holding a position or a position manager token will be able to claim their rewards at the end of each [epoch](helpers.md#🔗-live-amms-and-chains) according to how they provided liquidity on the pool.
+Any address holding a position or a position manager token will be able to claim their rewards at the end of each [epoch](./supported-chains-amms.md) according to how they provided liquidity on the pool.

 {% hint style="info" %}
 Merkl App does not integrate well with smart contract wallets when it comes to providing signatures, so if you're using a smart contract wallet, please refer to the section below.
 If your address have been whitelist, check out the guide for Gnosis Safe multisig [here below](#if-your-multisig-has-been-whitelisted).